Mugger crocodile

 The mugger crocodile (Crocodylus palustris) is a medium-sized broad-snouted crocodile, also known as mugger and marsh crocodile.
-It is native to freshwater habitats from southern Iran to the Indian subcontinent, where it inhabits marshes, lakes, rivers and artificial ponds.
+It is native to freshwater habitats from south-eastern Iran to the Indian subcontinent, where it inhabits marshes, lakes, rivers and artificial ponds.
 It rarely reaches a body length of 5 m and is a powerful swimmer, but also walks on land in search of suitable waterbodies during the hot season.
 Both young and adult mugger crocodiles dig burrows to which they retreat when the ambient temperature drops below 5 C or exceeds 38 C. Females dig holes in the sand as nesting sites and lay up to 46 eggs during the dry season.
 The sex of hatchlings depends on temperature during incubation.
 Both parents protect the young for up to one year.
 They feed on insects, and adults prey on fish, reptiles, birds and mammals.